e-gov/eIDAS-Node/eIDAS-Client.md

 ### Next steps?

 - Find a eIDAS Connector service provider.
-Each EU country has one or more Connector service providers
+Each EU country has one or more
-- download and install eIDAS Client software [https://github.com/e-gov/eIDAS-Client](https://github.com/e-gov/eIDAS-Client)
+- download eIDAS Client software [https://github.com/e-gov/eIDAS-Client](https://github.com/e-gov/eIDAS-Client)
 - connect eIDAS Client to eIDAS Connector (simple config)
 - connect eIDAS Client to your e-service (implement HTTPS/JSON Redirect and Callback)